 Click Assets > Imports Assets, then you can just pick the name of the Assets that you exported.
 The element will be loaded to your panel once again.

 That's It.
-Now that you've learned how to use the Assets function of Affinity Designer, you can add more than one category or kit.
+Now that you've learned how to use the Assets function of in your new favourite graphic program, you can add more than one category or kit.

 You can add, export, delete, and import anytime you need them foryour digital papers or printables.